eProsima/DDS-Router/docs/rst/notes/notes.rst

 * **Echo Example**, to monitor a local simple network.
 * **Domain Change Example**, to connect two different domains.
-* **ROS 2 Discovery Server Example**, to connect a simple DDS with Discovery Server using ROS 2 configuration.
+* **ROS 2 Discovery Server Example**, to connect a regular DDS network with a Discovery Server network using ROS 2 configuration.
 * **WAN Example**, to connect two DDS networks in different LANs.

 This release includes the following **Documentation features**:

-* This Documentation.
+* This same documentation.